Genomic Interval Manipulation

 Collections of intervals

-type, which is a general purpose indexed container for intervals.
+Collections of intervals are represented using the IntervalCollection type, which is a general purpose indexed container for intervals.
 It supports fast intersection operations as well as insertion, deletion, and sorted iteration.

-Interval collections can be initialized by inserting elements one by one using push!
+Interval collections can be initialized by inserting elements one by one using push!.

 # The type parameter (Void here) indicates the interval metadata type. col = IntervalCollection{Void}() for i in 1:100:10000 push!(col, Interval("chr1", i, i + 99)) end

-also has a bulk insertion constructor that is able to build the indexed data structure extremely efficiently from an array of intervals.
+Incrementally building an interval collection like this works, but IntervalCollection also has a bulk insertion constructor that is able to build the indexed data structure extremely efficiently from an array of intervals.

 col = IntervalCollection([Interval("chr1", i, i + 99) for i in 1:100:10000])

-in one shot like this should be preferred when it's convenient or speed in an issue.
+Bulding IntervalCollections in one shot like this should be preferred when it's convenient or speed in an issue.

-s can also be build directly from a genome annotation file, here in GFF3 format:
+IntervalCollections can also be build directly from a genome annotation file, here in GFF3 format:

 reader = open(GFF3.Reader, "some_genome.gff3") features = IntervalCollection(reader)